mikialex/artgl/README.md

 ## About Project

-ArtGL is underdeveloping next generation advance webGL framework .
+ArtGL is an underdeveloping next generation advance webGL framework .

 ## Design Aim